botanix-labs/Macbeth/docs/botanix/reth-fork.md

 When applying patches to our fork, we follow this structured process:

 1. **Plan the Extensibility Change**
+    - Discuss with the Reth maintainers if they accept the change to upstream
     - Document the intended change and last update info in `PATCHED_CRATES.md`
     - Ensure the change only improves extensibility, doesn't add business logic
     - Verify the change would be acceptable upstream